jakubMitura14/Azure-Medicine-Data-Engineering/README.md

-# Work in progress

 # Azure-Medicine-Data-Engineering
 ## basic description
-Data science project based on data about patients with infected vascular grafts, and Azure tools (including DataBricks))
+Endd to end data science project based on data about patients with infected vascular grafts that was collected for my Phd as a nuclear medicine physycian, and Azure tools (including DataBricks)).
+The study is retrospective were both in control and study group the FDG-PET/CT was undertaken.
+In study group the infection of the vascular prosthesis was confirmed in the control group it was excluded.
+In case of all patients the detailed data about their health records was collected, yet becouse of the retrospective nature of the study not all data was available.

 ## Azure Synapse Analytics graph

 ![image](https://user-images.githubusercontent.com/53857487/115989538-2a2f1f80-a5bf-11eb-9ca8-8f0a6a84d815.png)

-As we see on the graph we first copy data from input (excel) file to a format that can be consumed by the databricks, databricks notebook first clean data than check its quality and look for any outliers,, to create data summaries and perform statistical hypothesis testing.
+As we see on the graph we first copy data from input (excel file - the fomrat used in clinical practice)  to a format that can be consumed by the databricks, databricks notebook first clean data than check its quality and look for any outliers,, to create data summaries and perform statistical hypothesis testing.
 It is also shown how the ML pipelinee can be connected, actual code of the jupiter notebook with model training will be described below.